 You may be able to log in and see which devices are connected to your network if you have access to the wireless router.
 When you find those devices on your network, remove their access at once.

-#3: Use a smart or digital camera to look for infrared lights
+#3: Use a smart or digital camera to look for lights

-Many digital cameras and smartphones can see infrared lights which the naked human eyes cannot.
-These infrared lights are often used by hidden cameras.
+Many digital cameras and smartphones can see infrared light which the naked human eyes cannot.
+These are often used by hidden cameras.
 So use your smartphone or digital camera to scan your room and look through the display for any suspicious sources of light.